Military-Industrial Commission of the Soviet Union

-The Military-Industrial Commission of the USSR or VPK (военно-промышленная комиссия) commission under the Soviet Council of Ministers from 1957 to 1991.
+The Military-Industrial Commission of the USSR or VPK (военно-промышленная комиссия) commission under the Council of Ministers of the USSR from 1957 to 1991.
 The VPK was a Commission of the Presidium of the Council of Ministers, and a deputy chairman of the Council headed it.
 The Soviet VPK's primary function was to facilitate plan fulfillment by easing bottlenecks, enforcing inter-ministerial cooperation, and overseeing the availability of resources.

+The Soviet Union began military-industrial work before the Second World War.
+The Red Army sought control over Soviet industry in the 1920s during Lenin's reign, but Stalin actively prevented the formation of a military-industrial complex that could have challenged his power.
+He used a divide and rule strategy to prevent collusion between military and industrial factions.
+Although Stalin used the Soviet military command to execute forced industrialization and the transition to a planned economy, he also came to fear military and industrial leaders.
+The officials who proved to be too independent for his liking were purged.
+Heavy industry minister Sergo Ordzhonikidze was driven to suicide while General Mikhail Tukhachevsky was killed.
+New economic and military leaders emerged during WWII who were then humiliated, imprisoned, or killed.
+Furthermore, Stalin structured incentives so that military and industrial actors gained more from rivalry and cheating one another than from cooperation.

 History

 On December 6, 1957, the Central Committee of the CPSU and the Council of Ministers of the USSR issued a joint resolution on the establishment of the Commission on Military-Industrial Issues under the Presidium of the Council of Ministers of the USSR.
 In 1957, in addition to the USSR Ministry of Defense, the Commission included representatives of the ministries of defense industries (MOOP) - medium mechanical engineering of the USSR, aviation industry of the USSR, defense industry of the USSR, general mechanical engineering of the USSR, radio industry of the USSR, communications industry of the USSR, shipbuilding industry of the USSR, electronic industry of the USSR, as well as the KGB under the CM of the USSR, the State Committee for the Use of Atomic Energy, the Main Directorate of State Material Reserves, the Main Technical Directorate of the State Committee for Foreign Economic Relations, Glavspetsstroy under Gosmontazhspetsstroy, organization P.O.
 Box No. 10, DOSAAF, the Central Committee "Dynamo" and the All-Army Military Hunting Society.
 The Chairman of the Military-Industrial Commission had at his disposal a secretariat, deputies, a Scientific and Technical Council, and an apparatus, which at different times consisted of 10-15 departments.

 The Deputy Chairmen of the Military-Industrial Commission were vested with the rights of the First Deputy Minister of the USSR, and the heads of departments with the rights of a Deputy Minister of the USSR.
 The apparatus of the Military-Industrial Commission did not exceed 250 people.